9001/copyparty/README.md

 * click the bottom-left `π` to open a javascript prompt for debugging

 * files named `.prologue.html` / `.epilogue.html` will be rendered before/after directory listings unless `--no-logues`

+* files named `descript.ion` / `DESCRIPT.ION` are parsed and displayed in the file listing, or as the epilogue if nonstandard

 * files named `README.md` / `readme.md` will be rendered after directory listings unless `--no-readme` (but `.epilogue.html` takes precedence)